nexusformat/definitions/sphinx/source/volume1/design/datarules.rst

 ------------------

-Group and field names used within NeXus follow a naming convention which adheres to these rules. :index:`rules; NeXus; naming` The names of NeXus *group* and *field* objects must contain only a restricted set of characters.
+Group and field names used within NeXus follow a naming convention which adheres to these rules. :index:`rules; naming` The names of NeXus *group* and *field* objects must contain only a restricted set of characters.
 This set may be described by this regular expression syntax.